sangria-graphql/sangria/README.md

 [http://sangria-graphql.org](http://sangria-graphql.org/)

+I would also would recommend you to check out [http://try.sangria-graphql.org](http://try.sangria-graphql.org).
+It is an example of GraphQL server written with Play framework and Sangria.
+It also serves as a playground, where you can interactively execute GraphQL queries and play with some examples.

 ## Mailing List

 If you would like to discuss something about sangria or have some questions, please feel free to join our mailing list: